Hong Kong has 'risen from the ashes', China's Xi says on rare visit | Politics

 Hong Kong has overcome its challenges and "risen from the ashes", China's President Xi Jinping said on Thursday, as he arrived in the former British colony to celebrate 25 years since its return to Chinese rule.

-Xi is to swear in the global financial hub's new leader, John Lee, on Friday during his first visit to the city since 2017, which is also his first known trip outside the mainland in more than two years, amid the COVID-19 pandemic.
-Wearing masks, Xi and his wife, Peng Liyuan, stepped off a high-speed train to be greeted by children waving flowers and Chinese and Hong Kong flags who chanted, "Welcome, welcome, warmly welcome" in Mandarin.
+Xi will swear in the global financial hub's new leader, John Lee, on Friday during his first visit to the city since 2017, which is also his first known trip outside the mainland in more than two years, amid the COVID-19 pandemic.
+Wearing masks, Xi and his wife, Peng Liyuan, stepped off a high-speed train to be greeted by children waving flowers and Chinese and Hong Kong flags and chanting "Welcome, welcome, warmly welcome" in Mandarin.

-"Hong Kong has withstood severe tests, again and again, overcoming challenges one by one," Xi said.
+"Hong Kong has withstood severe tests again and again, overcoming challenges one by one," Xi said during a brief speech.
 "After the wind and rain, Hong Kong has risen from the ashes."
 Authorities organized a lion dance celebration while a police band played.
-Heavy security surrounded the train station, with police making stop-and-search checks, assisted by sniffer dogs.
+Security was tight at the train station with police making stop-and-search checks, assisted by sniffer dogs.

 Incoming leader Lee, a former policeman the United States has placed under sanctions over the national security law, and Lam have been taking daily COVID tests and staying in a quarantined hotel for days before Xi's visit, media said.
-Hong Kong's 2,000 new coronavirus infections on Wednesday were its highest since April.
+Hong Kong reported 2,358 COVID cases on Thursday, with daily infections rising.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)